kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 After successfully logging in, the command line prompt will change to show that.
 It should look something like this `[user_name@mcc-login001 ~]$`

-To disconnect from MCC, run `exit`
+To disconnect from the cluster, run `exit`

 NB: Once you connect, you will be working with two computers: your local computer and the remote cluster.
-When running commands, pay attention to where your working directory is located (i.e., which computer you are working on.)
+When running commands, **pay attention to where your working directory is located** (i.e., which computer you are working on.)

 ___